 This resource was created as a starting point to help co-op students understand some key considerations and implications of working in Canada as an independent contractor.
 Students must be physically present in Canada for these opportunities to be considered for co-op credit.

-In light of the COVID-19 pandemic, we are currently allowing co-op students who are physically located in Canada to pursue independent contractor positions for the Spring 2020 and Fall 2020 work terms, as long as they meet our standard work term requirements for co-op credit.
-This decision was made to increase your options when searching for work in the current climate.
+Good news - we are now allowing co-op students who are physically located in Canada to pursue independent contractor positions for their work terms, as long as they meet our standard work term requirements for co-op credit!

 Whether a student is properly classified as an “employee” or as a consultant/independent contractor is a legal question, and carries with it a variety of implications.
 Simply using the label of employee or independent contractor is not conclusive in defining worker status.
 The University of Waterloo (“UW”) takes no position about whether students are properly classified as a consultant or independent contractor, or whether students should or should not enter into work relationships with companies as consultants or independent contractors.
 In each case, it is up to the student to make their own decision and pursue the opportunity of their choice.